-- 6) Applicants that generate 10 peak hour trips or more are required to prepare a transportation assessment that focuses on: - E. On-site vehicular, pedestrian, bicycle, truck delivery, and emergency service circulation and safety;
+- 6) Applicants that generate 10 peak hour trips or more (i.e. 10 or more housing units) are required to prepare a transportation assessment that focuses on: - E. On-site vehicular, pedestrian, bicycle, truck delivery, and emergency service circulation and safety;

 - F. Safety, using principles and information from the Highway Safety Manual, of the proposed site access(es) to the transportation system; - G. Multimodal LOS, per the 2010 Highway Capacity Manual, along the adjacent collector and/or arterial corridors; and - H. Person trips generated by the development, including those person trips expected to travel through any of the City's previously identified safety focus intersections.
-As of the City's TSP 2011 TSP update, these intersections are: - North Main Street (OR 99)/Hersey Street Wimer Street - Ashland Street (OR 66)/Oak Knoll Drive East Main Street - Siskiyou Boulevard (OR 99)-Lithia Way (OR 99)/East Main Street - Main Street (OR 99 Southbound)/Oak Street - Siskiyou Boulevard (OR 99)/Tolman Creek Road - Ashland Street (OR 66)/Tolman Creek Road - 7) The Applicant mitigates safety issues on-site and at their access(es) points to the transportation system. - 8) The Applicant contributes financially to the safety and multimodal improvements identified for the City's safety focus intersections identified in Step 1.
+As of the City's TSP 2011 TSP update, these intersections are: - N Main Street (OR 99)/Hersey Street Wimer Street - Ashland Street (OR 66)/Oak Knoll Drive E Main Street - Siskiyou Boulevard (OR 99)-Lithia Way (OR 99)/E Main Street - E Main Street (OR 99 Southbound)/Oak Street - Siskiyou Boulevard (OR 99)/Tolman Creek Road - Ashland Street (OR 66)/Tolman Creek Road - 7) The Applicant mitigates safety issues on-site and at their access(es) points to the transportation system. - 8) The Applicant contributes financially to the safety and multimodal improvements identified for the City's safety focus intersections identified in Step 1.